sgayou/kindle-5.6.5-jailbreak/doc/README.md

 ## Analyzing the OS
 The first step is one of the hardest to define.
 Analyze the firmware and operating system and attempt to get a very high level understanding of how it works together.
 Ideally after doing this you'd know a few important details about the Kindle OS.
 Having shell access and basic knowledge of Linux helps quite a bit here.

 For example, lipc is the interprocess communication protocol that appears to wrap DBUS and is used for system actions. lipc-probe can be used to determine what properties you can get and set on the system.
-You can execute debug commands this way, reboot the system, set system configuration flags, pop up dialogs, etc. Here's how you reboot the system from the command line as an unprivileged user.
+You can execute debug commands this way, reboot the system, set system configuration flags, pop up dialogs, etc. Here's how you reboot the system from the command line as an unprivileged user:

 ```lipc-set-prop -s com.lab126.contentpackd rebootDevice 0```